 - Unusual restlessness or irritability

-Symptoms must last minimum two weeks for a diagnosis of depression
+Symptoms must last minimum 15 days for a diagnosis of depression

 Also, some of the medical conditions can mimic symptoms of depression like a thyroid problem, a brain tumor or vitamin deficiency.
 So it is important to rule out general medical causes.